-Changes of assumptions: Changes of assumptions: In 2010 and later, the expectation of retired life mortality was changed to the RP 2000 Mortality Tables rather than the 1994 Group Annuity Mortality Table, which was used prior to 2010.
+Changes of assumptions: In 2010 and later, the expectation of retired life mortality was changed to the RP-2000 Mortality Tables rather than the 1994 Group Annuity Mortality Table, which was used prior to 2010.
 In 2010, rates of withdrawal, retirement, disability and mortality were adjusted to more closely reflect actual experience.
 In 2010, assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.

 Method and assumptions used in calculations of actuarially determined contributions: The actuarially determined contribution rates in the schedule of contributions are calculated as of June 30, three years prior to the end of the fiscal year in which contributions are reported.
-The following actuarial methods and assumptions were used to determine the contractually required contributions for year ended June 30, 2015 reported in that schedule:
+The following actuarial methods and assumptions were used to determine the contractually required contributions for year ended June 30, 2016 reported in that schedule:

-Valuation Date June 30, 2012 Actuarial cost method Entry age

-Amoritization method Level percentage of payroll, open

-Remaining amoritization period 30 years

-Asset valuation period Seven-year smoothed market Inflation rate 3.00%
+Valuation Date Actuarial cost method Amoritization method Remaining amoritization period Asset valuation period Inflation rate Salary increases Investment rate of return

-Salary increases 3.75 - 7.00%, including inflation

-Investment rate of return 7.50%, net of pension plan investment
+June 30, 2013 Entry age Level percentage of payroll, open 30 years Five-year smoothed market 3.00% 3.75 - 7.00%, including inflation 7.50%, net of pension plan investment expense, including inflation

+SUPPLEMENTARY INFORMATION

-GEORGIA PUBLIC TELECOMMUNICATIONS COMMISSION SCHEDULE OF REVENUES AND EXPENDITURES BUDGET AND ACTUAL JUNE 30, 2015
+GEORGIA PUBLIC TELECOMMUNICATIONS COMMISSION SCHEDULE OF REVENUES AND EXPENDITURES BUDGET AND ACTUAL JUNE 30, 2016

-Original Budget Final Budget Actual Amounts (Budgetary Basis) Variance Funds Available Revenues • 00 040 500 \$ 00 700 007 0 100.015 Other Revenues Retained \$ 32,048,560 \$ 32,729,307 33,218,922 \$ 489,615 Expenditures Culture And Education \$ 32,048,560 \$ 32,729,307 32,514,973 \$ 214,334 Excess of Funds Available over Expenditures Ş 703,949 \$ 703,949 The budget for the Commission is adopted on a basis consisten prescribed or permitted by statutes and regulations of the Sta other than prescribed by Generally Accepted Accounting Princonsidered to be an appropriated budget.
-The following is an between budgetary inflows and outflows and GAAP revenues te of Georgi ciples (GAA explanatior a, which is a basis P).
-This budget is n of differences Sources/inflows of resources Actual amounts (budgetary basis) "Funds available" 5 33,218,922 Differences - Budget to GAAP: For budget purposes, certain adjustments to prior year revenue/receivable items are considered fund balance adjustments rather than revenue items for financial reporting purposes.
-(53,251) revenue items for infancial reporting purposes.
-(55,251) Total revenues as reported on the Statement of Revenues, Expenditures, and Changes in Fund 6 22 165 671 Balances - Governmental Funds (Exhibit "D") Ş 33,165,671 Uses/outflows for resources Actual amounts (budgetary basis) "expenditures" \$ 32,514,973 Differences - Budget to GAAP: For budget purposes, certain adjustments to prior year expenditure/payable items and inventory adjustments are considered fund balance adjustments rather than expenditure items for financial reporting purposes.
-(282,509) (===,===) For budget purposes, encumbrances are reported as expenditures in the year purchase orders are issued but are expensed when invoiced for financial reporting purposes.
-(288,041) , , For budget purposes, expenditures in the Foundation are non-budgetary.
-510,200 are non-budgetary.
-310,200 Total expenditures as reported on the Statement of Revenues, Expenditures, and Changes in Fund 20 454 600 Balances - Governmental Funds (Exhibit "D") 3 32,454,623
+Original Budget Final Budget Actual Amounts (Budgetary Basis) Variance Funds Available Revenues Other Revenues Retained \$ 34,874,893 \$ 34,874,893 \$33,070,849\$ (1,804,044) Expenditures Culture And Education \$ 34,874,893 \$ 34,874,893 \$34,585,167\$ 289,726 Excess of Funds Available over Expenditures S \$ (1,514,318) \$ (1,514,318) The budget for the Commission is adopted on a basis consister prescribed or permitted by statutes and regulations of the St other than prescribed by Generally Accepted Accounting Pri considered to be an appropriated budget.
+The following is a between budgetary inflows and outflows and GAAP revenue ate of Georgi nciples (GAA in explanatior a, which is a basis P).
+This budget is n of differences Sources/inflows of resources Actual amounts (budgetary basis) "Funds available" \$ \$ 33,070,849 Differences - Budget to GAAP: For budget purposes, certain adjustments to prior year revenue/receivable items are considered fund balance adjustments rather than (12,540) revenue items for financial reporting purposes.
+(17,543) Total revenues as reported on the Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds (Exhibit "D") 5 33,053,306 Uses/outflows for resources Actual amounts (budgetary basis) "expenditures" S 34,585,167 Differences - Budget to GAAP: For budget purposes, certain adjustments to prior year expenditure/payable items and inventory adjustments are considered fund balance adjustments rather than expenditure items for financial reporting purpose (106.050) financial reporting purposes.
+(196,050) For budget purposes, encumbrances are reported as expenditures in the year purchase orders are issued but are expensed when invoiced for financial reporting purposes.
+(312,622) For budget purposes, expenditures in the Foundation are non-budgetary.
+1,017,004 Total expenditures as reported on the Statement of Revenues, Expenditures, and Changes in Fund Balances - Governmental Funds (Exhibit "D") s 35,093,499